 In the last days and weeks, we have been in regular contact with numerous state and federal agencies, including the Centers for Disease Control and the Wisconsin Department of Public Health, ensuring that the information that our funeral home receives is as current as possible.
 Funeral homes are in regular contact with local officials ensuring that public welfare is a primary concern.
 In addition, as part of our annual license renewal, we participate in public health and safety training.

 As health officials have indicated, one way to limit the spread of the COVID-19 virus is through limiting public gatherings.
-As of March 15, 2020, the Centers for Disease Control (CDC) has limited gatherings to 10 people or less for the next eight weeks.

 Our sympathies go out to anyone who has the additional burden of grief and loss during this time, and we are here to guide each family with their particular needs on an individual basis.
 We encourage bereaved families to work with their funeral director to create meaningful services that fall within the governor's emergency order of limiting large public gatherings.

 By now, you are aware that another way to limit the spread of the virus is to refrain from going out in public if you have symptoms of COVID-19 or are feeling unwell.
 Please stay home to not only speed your recovery and prevent spreading illness, but to also protect those in high-risk groups.
 If you are experiencing a cough, fever, or shortness of breath, we encourage you to not attend funeral services.
 Reach out to the funeral home handling services and they will be willing to share your sympathies with the family of the deceased and they may also offer some other options to let the bereaved know that you support and care for them during this difficult time.

 We are your neighbors and friends.
 Funeral directors live and work in your communities and we take the impact of this pandemic seriously.